-The amount of freshwater wasted every day draws our attention towards an alarming fact—most of us waste plenty of freshwater in our kitchens.
+The amount of fresh water wasted every day draws our attention to an alarming fact—most of us waste plenty of freshwater in our kitchens.

 We always look for aesthetics in our kitchen renovation project, but seldom do we think about saving water.
 Here are six ways to do your part to save on water usage in the kitchen:

 - Stop Leakage: Leaks waste a lot of water.
 A leaking tap that drips 6 drops per minute can lose 1,200 litres of water annually, equivalent to 7 bathtubs.
 Ensure your taps are tightly turned off or get the washer changed to avoid leakage.